OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/tp-configure-site-properties-during-deploy.md

 If there are application modules in the plan with new site properties that were never set in the target environment, you can define the **Effective value** for those site properties in the target environment in this step.

 Additionally, if you make any changes to the **IsSecret** property of the site property, you must define the effective value for the site property.
+To learn more about how to use site properties and secret site properties, refer to [Site property](../../ref/lang/auto/class-site-property.md#example-2).

 ![Screenshot of the deployment plan wizard where the user defines the Effective value for new Site Properties.](images/cfg-site-prop-stg-lt.png "Effective Value for Site Properties")